elastic/elastic-agent/deploy/kubernetes/README.md

 [Elastic Agent managed - With KSM in autosharding configuration ](./ksm-autosharding/elastic-agent-managed/) | Elastic Agent managed by Fleet setup with KMS in [autosharding configuration](https://github.com/kubernetes/kube-state-metrics#automated-sharding)
 [Elastic Agent standalone - With KSM in autosharding configuration](./ksm-autosharding/elastic-agent-standalone/) | Standalone Elastic Agent setup with KSM in [autosharding configuration](https://github.com/kubernetes/kube-state-metrics#automated-sharding)

+How to choose the appropriate scenario:

-- Default Elastic agent scenario, deploy Elastic Agent as Daemonset.
+- `Default` Elastic agent scenario, deploy Elastic Agent as Daemonset.
+The default installation method, that will deploy one agent per Kubernetes node.
-- KSM in autosharding configuration scenario, install Elastic Agents (that only collect Kube-state-Metrics metrics), along with the KSM as a Side Container.
-An additional Elastic Agent Leader will be installed as `Daemonset` and will be responsible for the rest of metrics collection.
-This scenario is suitable in large Kubernetes deployments.
+- `KSM in autosharding configuration` scenario, installs Elastic Agents (that only collect Kube-state-Metrics metrics), along with the KSM as a Side Container.
+An additional Elastic Agent Leader will be installed as `Daemonset` and will be responsible for the rest of metrics collection. *This scenario is suitable in large Kubernetes deployments*.
 For more information see [section below](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/README.md#kube-state-metrics-ksm-in-autosharding-configuration)

 ### How to use the kustomize templates